SillyBoy58/Spotify-playlist-to-YouTube/README.md

 USE THIS INSTEAD 😎😎😎😎😎😎

 PROS:
-    100% ACCURATE: Uses ISRC codes* to match tracks precisely (local songs may vary). 🤯🤯🤯🤯🤯🤯 NO LIMITS: Everything runs locally on your system, no usage caps. (excluding your YouTube Data API limits(10,000 per day if using the free plan))😲😲😲😲😲😲
-    NO FEES OR SUBSCRIPTIONS: Self-hosted, so there's nothing to pay. 💯💯💯💰💰💰💸💸💸🤑 NO SPOTIFY LOGINS REQUIRED: Transfers from public playlists only, so your account credentials stay private. 😱😱😱😱😱😱 FULLY OPEN-SOURCE: duh 🙄🙄🙄🙄🙄🙄
+    *100% ACCURATE: Uses ISRC codes to match tracks precisely (local songs may vary). 🤯🤯🤯🤯🤯🤯 *NO LIMITS: Everything runs locally on your system, no usage caps.😲😲😲😲😲😲 NO FEES OR SUBSCRIPTIONS: Self-hosted, so there's nothing to pay. 💯💯💯💰💰💰💸💸💸🤑 NO SPOTIFY LOGINS REQUIRED: Transfers from public playlists only, so your account credentials stay private. 😱😱😱😱😱😱 FULLY OPEN-SOURCE: duh 🙄🙄🙄🙄🙄🙄